But that set the stage. Less than a week later, the pound made a

 the web site almost daily and looked through the photos of the

-photos of a sweet, scared looking tan puppy with beautiful husky
+sweet, scared looking tan

 markings on the face.
 I went to meet her on a Thursday